Peter Moore (speedway rider)

-Peter Moore (1929-1996) was an international speedway rider from Australia.
+Peter John Moore (28 April 1929 – 14 May 1996) was an international motorcycle speedway rider from Australia.
+He earned 22 international caps for the Australia national speedway team and 3 caps for the Great Britain national speedway team.

 Speedway career

 Moore was a leading rider throughout the 1950s and 1960s, he reached the final of the Speedway World Championship on five occasions in 1956, 1958, 1963, 1959, 1960 and 1963.

 He gained 22 Australian caps and three British caps (when riders from Oceania were allowed to represent Britain).

+After a first British season with St Austell Gulls in 1950 he signed for Long Eaton Archers.

-He rode in the top tier of British Speedway from 1950-1974, riding for various clubs.
+He rode in the top tier of British Speedway from 1950 to 1974, riding for various clubs.
+His time riding in Britain included winning three consecutive league titles from 1954 to 1956, with the famous Wimbledon Dons team of the 1950s.